-Nepal mourns after deadly plane crash kills at least 66
+Nepal mourns after plane crash kills at least 68

-POKHARA, Nepal (AP) — Nepal began a national day of mourning Monday, a day after a plane crashed while attempting to land at a newly opened airport, killing at least 66 of the 72 people aboard.
-Rescue workers repelled down a 300-meter gorge to continue the search for the six missing people.
+POKHARA, Nepal (AP) — Nepal began a national day of mourning Monday, a day after a plane crashed while attempting to land at a newly opened airport, killing at least 68 of the 72 people aboard.
+Rescue workers rappelled down a 300-meter (984 feet) gorge to continue the search.
+Two more bodies have been found Monday morning.

-Authorities revised the death toll down from Sunday’s 68 after a recount early Monday morning, said Tek Bahadur K.C., a senior administrative officer in Kaski district.
-Rescue workers are also scouring the debris for the flight data recorder.
+The army, police and rescue workers are also scouring the debris for the flight data recorder.
+It remains unclear what caused the crash, the Himalayan country’s deadliest airplane accident in three decades.

 A witness who recorded footage of the plane’s descent from his balcony said he saw the plane flying low before it suddenly veered to its left.
 “I saw that and I was shocked… I thought that today everything will be finished here after it crashes, I will also be dead,” said Diwas Bohora.
 After it crashed, red flames erupted and the ground shook violently, like an earthquake, Bohora said.
 “I was scared.
 Seeing that scene, I was scared.”